niftynei/sitzprobe/README.md

 > *Sitzprobe*, noun: (from the German for seated rehearsal) is a rehearsal where the singers sing with the orchestra, focusing attention on integrating the two groups.
 It is often the first rehearsal where the orchestra and singers rehearse together. -[Wikipedia][wiki]

 `sitzprobe` is a c-lightning plugin that actively sends test payments through the lightning network.
-The goal is to improve the health of the network by closing channels that are no able to route payment.
+The goal is to improve the health of the network by finding and deprecating channels that are not able to route payment.

 ### Installation